 The Glenwood Faith Community are a people on pilgrimage with God: moving and changing as we journey with faith.
 We adopt spiritual rhythms as a way of integrating our faith into our everyday life.
 We make space to be still before God, we choose a posture that is willing to learn, we create habits of thankfulness, and spend time worshipping together.
 As a non denominational church, we celebrate the diversity found across our community and unite around our heart for Jesus and serving others.

-Glenwood also has a dedicated on-site Prayer Space which is open as a quiet place to pray, and Guided Prayer is made available for community members.
+Glenwood also has a dedicated on-site Prayer Space which is open as a quiet place to pray, and Spiritual Accompaniment can be arranged for anyone who would like to have someone journey with them in their faith.

 The 'Examen' is an ancient reflective technique.
 It is an invitation to notice the movements of God in our daily life: